QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: SPTiRP: Numerical Results

 In experiment sets 1 and 2, we need a large number of potential relay locations to ensure the high probability of feasibility.
 As we had mentioned in Section~\ref{sec:ilp-oneconnect}, for such large problem instances, an exhaustive enumeration of all possible solutions to obtain the optimal solution is impractical.
 Hence, for these problem instances, we solved the LP relaxations of the corresponding ILPs to obtain \emph{lower bounds} on the optimum relay count.

-In experiment set 3, however, the number of potential relay locations, and hence, the problem size was moderate; so we obtained the \emph{exact} optimum relay count for each instance by an exhaustive enumeration technique, starting with the solution provided by the SPTiRP algorithm.
+In experiment sets 3 and 4, however, the number of potential relay locations, and hence, the problem size was moderate; so we obtained the \emph{exact} optimum relay count for each instance by an exhaustive enumeration technique, starting with the solution provided by the SPTiRP algorithm.
 The details are provided below.